 This is just one drill helps you center your Plane of Axis and defining your center of gravity.
 This helped Anthony begin to stride from the middle as he brought his knees 1st from the "Zero degree Plane of Axis" and then pushed out.
 This helped him get 100% of his stride, and his confidence!

-This trick I have been working on since 1990, Check it out and it leads to a move I developed and scored with!
-Watch vidoe and work on this, (I'll post the actual move in abit, need to practice!)
-Ask me for the details and I can give them to you!...
+This trick I have been working on since 1990 is essential for mastering hockey drills.
+Check it out; it leads to a move I developed and successfully scored with!
+Watch the video and practice this technique (I'll post the actual move in a bit, need to practice!).
+As a professional skating coach, I can provide you with all the details if you ask!
+You'll need to focus on skating balance to move 160ish degrees left or right...

 Bearfoot Hockey